he2s/dotnetcore-tracing/README.md

 Sadly perf is currently not possible on some devices.

-Also provided is Microsoft's brand new Linux port of ProcDump.
-See [here](https://github.com/Microsoft/ProcDump-for-Linux).

 This list will be extended as time goes by.

 General info is also found [here](http://www.brendangregg.com/linuxperf.html).